-A course that is dropped during the summer term Drop/Add Period is not recorded on the transcript.
+A course that is dropped during the summer term Drop/Add period is not recorded on the transcript.
+However, the regular tuition refund schedule applies.
 Course withdrawals after this date will be recorded on the transcript as a "W" and no refund will be made.
+Students must use the Course Withdrawal web form available on the Academic Forms webpage.